US unseals criminal complaint of prominent Canadian ISIS propagandist | DW | 02.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The Eastern District of Virginia charged Mohammed Khalifa, a Saudi-born Canadian, with terrorism offenses.
-He was the alleged mouthpiece of notoriously brutal videos put out by ISIS.
+He was the suspected mouthpiece of notoriously brutal videos put out by ISIS.

 Mohammed Khalifa was the English voice for some of the so-called Islamic State's most violent propaganda and recruitment videos